CyrusOne Inc. (NASDAQ:CONE) Shares Sold by State of New Jersey Common Pension Fund D

-State of New Jersey Common Pension Fund D lowered its stake in CyrusOne Inc. (NASDAQ:CONE) by 16.0% during the fourth quarter, according to its most recent 13F filing with the SEC.
-The firm owned 189,600 shares of the real estate investment trust’s stock after selling 36,041 shares during the quarter.
-State of New Jersey Common Pension Fund D owned 0.16% of CyrusOne worth $13,869,000 as of its most recent filing with the SEC.
+State of New Jersey Common Pension Fund D cut its holdings in shares of CyrusOne Inc. (NASDAQ:CONE) by 16.0% during the fourth quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The institutional investor owned 189,600 shares of the real estate investment trust’s stock after selling 36,041 shares during the period.
+State of New Jersey Common Pension Fund D owned 0.16% of CyrusOne worth $13,869,000 at the end of the most recent quarter.

-Other institutional investors also recently added to or reduced their stakes in the company.
-Public Employees Retirement System of Ohio grew its stake in CyrusOne by 6.5% in the 3rd quarter.
-Public Employees Retirement System of Ohio now owns 49,230 shares of the real estate investment trust’s stock valued at $3,448,000 after acquiring an additional 3,025 shares during the period.
-Foster & Motley Inc. grew its stake in CyrusOne by 0.5% in the 3rd quarter.
-Foster & Motley Inc. now owns 54,883 shares of the real estate investment trust’s stock valued at $3,843,000 after acquiring an additional 255 shares during the period.
-Cox Capital Mgt LLC grew its stake in CyrusOne by 3.7% in the 4th quarter.
-Cox Capital Mgt LLC now owns 26,974 shares of the real estate investment trust’s stock valued at $1,973,000 after acquiring an additional 959 shares during the period.
-State of Tennessee Treasury Department grew its stake in CyrusOne by 11.9% in the 3rd quarter.
-State of Tennessee Treasury Department now owns 94,252 shares of the real estate investment trust’s stock valued at $6,600,000 after acquiring an additional 10,000 shares during the period.
-Finally, Boston Trust Walden Corp grew its stake in CyrusOne by 61.0% in the 4th quarter.
-Boston Trust Walden Corp now owns 163,350 shares of the real estate investment trust’s stock valued at $11,949,000 after acquiring an additional 61,904 shares during the period.
-98.33% of the stock is currently owned by hedge funds and other institutional investors.
+Other hedge funds have also modified their holdings of the company.
+NEXT Financial Group Inc acquired a new position in shares of CyrusOne during the third quarter worth $28,000.
+O Shaughnessy Asset Management LLC increased its position in shares of CyrusOne by 295.5% during the third quarter.
+O Shaughnessy Asset Management LLC now owns 443 shares of the real estate investment trust’s stock worth $31,000 after purchasing an additional 331 shares in the last quarter.
+Dimension Capital Management LLC acquired a new position in shares of CyrusOne during the third quarter worth $42,000.
+CI Investments Inc. acquired a new position in shares of CyrusOne during the third quarter worth $43,000.
+Finally, Private Capital Group LLC increased its position in shares of CyrusOne by 111.9% during the fourth quarter.
+Private Capital Group LLC now owns 621 shares of the real estate investment trust’s stock worth $46,000 after purchasing an additional 328 shares in the last quarter.
+98.33% of the stock is currently owned by institutional investors and hedge funds.

 CyrusOne Profile